What is the cocktail party effect?

 Managing daily noisy environments

-While hearing aids are useful tools to successfully navigate noisy environments.
-You can also take some steps to boost your hearing ability in loud settings.
+While hearing aids are useful tools to successfully navigate noisy environments, you can also take some steps to boost your hearing ability in loud settings.
 Here are some tips to help you listen with ease, even with background noise:

 • Sit in a well-lit space and close to the person you want to hear.
 In groups, choose a spot where you can see as many faces as possible.